datletrung/Fast-Mailer/README.md

 git clone https://github.com/datletrung/onetimemail.git
 ```

 A user on this Linux system will be an email.
-For example, Raspberry Pi has default user is "pi", there will be an email "pi@yourdomain.com".
+For example, Raspberry Pi has default user is "pi", there will be an email pi@yourdomain.com.
-New email will come into /home/yourusername/mailbox/new/ (if you config your Postfix follow the tutorial above).
+New email will come into /home/yourusername/mailbox/new/ (if you configured your Postfix follow the tutorial above).
 File /mailer/fetch.php will pull out email from this folder.
-Therefore, if your configurations are different from me, you should change this in /mailer/fetch.php
+Therefore, if your configuration are different from me, you should change this in /mailer/fetch.php

 ### Running the code